DarkMatter Group: Project Raven

 On 9 December 2021, Loujain al-Hathloul filed a lawsuit in a US district court in Oregon against three former US intelligence and military officers, who carried out hacking operations on behalf of the UAE.
 According to the lawsuit, the three men — Marc Baier, Ryan Adams, and Daniel Gericke — worked for DarkMatter and assisted the Emirati security officials to exfiltrate data from her iPhone.
 The hacking had led to al-Hathloul's arrest from the UAE and rendition to Saudi Arabia, where she was detained, imprisoned and tortured.

-On 22 December 2021, A very popular messaging app named "ToTok" was deemed to be a secret spy tool developed by the UAE.
-Very little is known about the tool and what it's capabilities are.
+On 22 December 2019, a very popular messaging app named ToTok was deemed to be a secret mass surveillance tool, developed by the UAE, used to gather private information from users' phones.
+As a result, the app was pulled from Google and Apple's app stores.

-In December 2021, U.S. lawmakers urged the Treasury and State Departments to sanction DarkMatter, NSO Group, Nexa Technologies and Trovicor.
-The letter signed by the Senate Finance Committee Chairman Ron Wyden, House Intelligence Committee Chairman Adam Schiff and 16 other lawmakers, asked for Global Magnitsky sanctions, as the companies were accused of enabling human rights abuses.
-The letter demanded that High-ranking executives at DarkMatter, along with the three other firms, be sanctioned.
+In December 2021, U.S. lawmakers urged the Treasury and State Departments to sanction DarkMatter, NSO Group, Nexa Technologies, and Trovicor.
+The letter signed by the Senate Finance Committee Chairman Ron Wyden, House Intelligence Committee Chairman Adam Schiff, and 16 other lawmakers, asked for Global Magnitsky sanctions, as the companies were accused of enabling human rights abuses.
+The letter demanded that high-ranking executives at DarkMatter, along with the three other firms, be sanctioned.

-On 26 August 2022, the three former U.S. intelligence operatives that helped the UAE spy on human rights activists, journalists and governments, were barred from arms export activities under a deal announced by the State Department.
-The operatives, Marc Baier, Ryan Adams and Daniel Gericke, were prohibited for three years from participating directly or indirectly in any activities subject to the International Traffic in Arms Regulations (ITAR).
+On 26 August 2022, the three former U.S. intelligence operatives who helped the UAE spy on human rights activists, journalists, and governments were barred from arms export activities under a deal announced by the State Department.
+The operatives, Baier, Adams, and Gericke, admitted their involvement in Project Raven on 15 September 2022, resulting in them relinquishing their security clearance and paying $1.68 million in exchange for their criminal charges being dropped.
+The three were prohibited for three years from participating directly or indirectly in any activities subject to the International Traffic in Arms Regulations (ITAR).
+Gericke subsequently served as Chief Technology Officer at ExpressVPN, a subsidiary of British-Israeli company Kape Technologies, leading Edward Snowden to warn the company's customers.

 Karma spyware

 In 2016, Project Raven bought a tool called Karma.
-Karma was able to remotely exploit Apple iPhones anywhere in the world, without requiring any interaction on the part of the iPhone's owner as long as an username was provided, such as Apple ID, Email address associated with the phone, or phone number.
+Karma was able to remotely exploit Apple iPhones anywhere in the world, without requiring any interaction on the part of the iPhone's owner as long as a username was provided, such as Apple ID, Email address associated with the phone, or phone number.
 It apparently achieved this by exploiting a zero-day vulnerability in the device's iMessage app.
 Project Raven operatives were able to view passwords, emails, text messages, photos and location data from the compromised iPhones.

 People whose mobile phones have been deliberately compromised using Karma reportedly include: